OUR CHARITABLE TRUST

 The Ramblers Holidays Charitable Trust is delighted that it has been able to support young people in the South East taking part in the Duke of Edinburgh’s Award Scheme.
 The Trust has provided bursary funding to enable them to participate in DofE activities to fulfil the requirements of either the Bronze, Silver or Gold levels of the DofE when finances may otherwise have prevented them from doing so.
 To date over 350 young people have received financial support.
 Here is some feedback from one young student:

 “Our expedition was a great success as we all passed and had an amazing experience at the same time.
-I would like to thank the Ramblers Holidays Charitable Trust for my grant, without which I would not have been able to afford to take part in the expedition and would not have had this valuable experience.”
+I would like to thank the Ramblers Holidays Charitable Trust for my grant, without which I would not have been able to afford to take part in the expedition.”

 Campaign for National Parks